 In one of the most harrowing true stories of World War II, three US Navy airmen crash land their torpedo bomber in the South Pacific and find themselves on a tiny life raft, surrounded by open ocean.
 No food.
 No water.
 No hope of rescue.
 Against incredible odds, these three virtual strangers must survive storms, sharks, starvation - and each other - as they try to sail more than a thousand miles to safety.
-Written by

 The American Film Company

 Motion Picture Rating

 Rated PG for thematic material involving peril and hardships, and for language

 See all certifications »

 Filmed in Playas De Rosarito, Baja California, Mexico. a Horizon Tank, in 1996 20th Century Fox acquired 40 acres of waterfront south of Playas De Rosarito, and built a seventeen-million-gallon tank for the film Titanic, a Co-Production with Paramount Pictures.
 The tank held a replica of the ship, and provided 270 degrees of ocean view.
 Others Films that have used the Same Tank are.
 "All is Lost" (2012), "Little Boy" (2011), Titanic (1997), Deep Blue Sea (1999), Weight of Water (2000), Pearl Harbor (2001), Master and Commander: The Far Side of the World (2003), Ghosts of the Abyss (2003).
 See more

 After 34 days at sea none of the men grow a beard or significant facial hair.
 See more

 Chief, this is Aldrich.
 I'm losing her on the ARA.